Why Some of Our Writings

 God's - Riches - At - Christ's - Expense

 Our Heavenly Father designed His salvation to be easily received and understood.
 But, there is a popular mainstream theology, which began in the first century that seeks to undermine and redefine this truth.
-It’s widely accepted as "fundamental Christian doctrine" and dominates many churches and denominations.
-Yet, according to the New Testament writings of Saint Paul, it’s a false (counterfeit) form of Christianity that God does not honor.
+It is widely accepted as "fundamental Christian doctrine" and embraced by many churches and denominations.
+Yet, according to the New Testament writings of Saint Paul, it’s a false (counterfeit) form of Christianity that God rejects.

 Billy Graham Warns About